MinhNH31/Contoso_Dashboard/README.md

   2. Identify changes in consumer trend and top growing products sold

 ## PowerBI Dashboard
-Model data in a star-schema
+Model data in a star-schema.

-Develope a strategic comparing revenue YoY dashboard.
+Develop a strategic comparing revenue YoY dashboard.

 Create analytics dashboard looking into products.

 ## Presentation
-Limit to short 10 slides
+Limit to short 10 slides.

 Identify winning and losing products.

 Provide reccomendation on current and future stategies.